m-turambar/Glamdring/README.md

 Extremely useful since this will cut down development time and eliminate developer attention loss by not having to exit NP++.

 May/2020:
-We (I) now develop using Clion, I will publish the details in youtube.
+We (I) now develop using Clion.

+This is far superior to NP++, since debugging is possible with register viewing.
+It is the best embedded environment I have developed in so far.